hwangisgone/GarticClone/README.md

 > [!IMPORTANT]
 > If you use WSL/WSL2 to build and develop the app, you'll need to install the driver matching your system.
 More info can be found on [this Microsoft article][wslgui]

-To quickly build the app, you may run the `build.sh` script provided at the root of the project.
+To quickly build the app, you may run the `setup.sh` and `build.sh` script provided at the root of the project.

 ```
+./setup.sh
 ./build.sh
 ```
+In subsequent builds, you only need to run `build.sh`

 ### Step-by-step building:

 First, use npm to compile Svelte code in `ui`:
 ```
 cd ui
+npm install
 npm run build
 cd ..
 ```